chef27615/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    responsive website: changes layout for different divces. adaptive website: although it still changes layout for the browser size, it will not have a specific layout based on veiwport.

 2. Describe what it means to be mobile first vs desktop first.

+    mobile first: uses "min-width", optimize mobile first, then scale up. desktop first: opposit of mobile first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    resize browser font size to 10px, therefore easy to calculate 'rem' when building a layout.

 4. How would you describe preprocessing to someone new to CSS?

+    the way css can be written like html.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    import is my favorite, it allows the modular structure of the web building.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.